kabk/go-theses-17-manus-nijhoff/writings/old/thesis-2.md

 Looking into the back-end, the network servers and programs that run in the background, offers a strange view of the world.
 The cloud is servers spinning on a rack, interconnected with cables.

 Wireless is only a half-truth.
-There are cables attached.
+There are strings attached.

 ##Reverence for Technology